calvin-dani/asterixdb-schema-knn/README.md

  !-->
 <a href="http://asterixdb.apache.org"><img src="http://asterixdb.apache.org/img/asterixdb_tm.png" height=100></img></a>

-# Introducing Schema Inference as a Scalable SQL Function

-## Project Objectives

-### Contributors

-Calvin Thomas Dani

-Guided by : Dr. Shiva Jahangiri

-Submission for EDBT 25'

-## Abstract
-This project introduces a novel approach to schema infer- ence as an on-demand function integrated directly within a DBMS, targeting NoSQL databases where schema flexi- bility can create challenges.
-Unlike previous methods re- lying on external frameworks like Apache Spark, our so- lution enables schema inference as a SQL function, allow- ing users to infer schemas natively within the DBMS.
-Im- plemented in Apache AsterixDB, it performs schema dis- covery in two phases—local inference and global schema merging—leveraging internal resources for improved per- formance.
-Experiments with real-world datasets show up to a two orders of magnitude performance boost over external methods, enhancing usability and scalability.

-## Description
-The project aims to generate JSON schema of the records in the NoSQL Distributed Database.
-The objective is achieved by creating aggregate function to aggregate schema of all records within a query.
-Providing valuable insights on the datatypes and data to the user.
-Its application could be used to monitor during development, evaluate the data before running long running queries etc.

-1. Aggregate Function
-- Aggregate functions return single valued results based on defined function.
-- Extending the definition we will be returning a single schema by aggregating all schema in the distributed controllers
-2. Record -> Schema phase
-- This phase of the aggregate function converts each record to its schema.
-- The basis of this functionality is based on one of AsterixDB Columnar capabilities.
-- Each cluster of records at the end of this phase will have a schema describing all the records in it.
-3. Schema -> Schema phase
-- This phase of the aggregate function aggregates each schema to one single schema.
-- At the end of this phase we will have one single schema which is an aggregate of all the schema.
-- This schema will be able to describe all the records in the dataverse
-4. JSON Schema Draft 2020 output
-- This is the defined output of the schema generated sent to the console to be consumed by the end user.

-[//]: # (### Milestones)

-[//]: # ()
-[//]: # (1.
-Adding custom aggregate function for schema inference:)

-[//]: # (   - Status : Completed)

-[//]: # (2.
-Integrating schema inferrer from previous works of AsterixDB columnar database for record -> schema.)

-[//]: # (   - Status : Completed )

-[//]: # (3.
-Adding schema -> schema inferrer for combining various schema from various distributed controllers in asterixDB)

-[//]: # (   - Status : Completed)

-[//]: # (4.
-Adding test to the  test suite to validate created schema )

-[//]: # (   - Status : Completed)

-[//]: # (5.
-Displaying the schema finally in JSON Schema with DRAFT2020 Dialect)

-[//]: # (   - Status : In Progress)

 ## What is AsterixDB?

 AsterixDB is a BDMS (Big Data Management System) with a rich feature set that sets it apart from other Big Data platforms.
 Its feature set makes it well-suited to modern needs such as web data warehousing and social data storage and analysis.
 AsterixDB has:

 - __Data model__<br/>
   A semistructured NoSQL style data model ([ADM](https://ci.apache.org/projects/asterixdb/datamodel.html)) resulting from extending JSON with object database ideas

 - __Query languages__<br/>
   An expressive and declarative query language ([SQL++](http://asterixdb.apache.org/docs/0.9.7/sqlpp/manual.html) that supports a broad range of queries and analysis over semistructured data

 - __Scalability__<br/>
   A parallel runtime query execution engine, Apache Hyracks, that has been scale-tested on up to 1000+ cores and 500+ disks

 - __Native storage__<br/>
   Partitioned LSM-based data storage and indexing to support efficient ingestion and management of semistructured data

 - __External storage__<br/>
   Support for query access to externally stored data (e.g., data in HDFS) as well as to data stored natively by AsterixDB

 - __Data types__<br/>
   A rich set of primitive data types, including spatial and temporal data in addition to integer, floating point, and textual data

 - __Indexing__<br/>
   Secondary indexing options that include B+ trees, R trees, and inverted keyword (exact and fuzzy) index types

 - __Transactions__<br/>
   Basic transactional (concurrency and recovery) capabilities akin to those of a NoSQL store

 Learn more about AsterixDB at its [website](http://asterixdb.apache.org).